 Classic Boat Festival:

-The Maritime Museum of BC is proud to welcome thirteen judges, each experts in their respective marine-related fields, to the 2018 Classic Boat Festival!
+The Maritime Museum of BC is proud to welcome volunteer judges, each experts in their respective marine-related fields, to the 2019 Classic Boat Festival!

 FESTIVAL JUDGE CHAIR: DAVID HUCHTHAUSEN